-To assist with the implementation of this policy, staff and students are encouraged to access the daily local sun protection times via the SunSmart widget on the school's website, free SunSmart app, sunsmart.com.au or bom.gov.au.
+Staff and students are encouraged to access, display and communicate the daily local sun protection times via the SunSmart widget on the school's website/intranet, free SunSmart Global UV app, sunsmart.com.au or bom.gov.au.

 The sun protection measures listed in this policy are used for all outdoor activities during the daily local sun protection times.
 Implementation only in Terms 1 and 4 is insufficient to protect against UV exposure risks.